 This module introduces students to a range of nineteenth, twentieth, and twenty-first century literary and cinematic representations of vampires from different cultural backgrounds.
 It explores the reasons for the abiding allure of the figure of the vampire both in popular culture and in literary fiction.

 The module will examine the ways in which vampires function as polyvalent symbols of specifically modern preoccupations, for the emergence and popularity of vampire tales is intricately bound up with the advent and wider cultural ramifications of modernity.
-What do vampires represent in each of the works discussed, and what hidden desires and anxieties do they allow authors and filmmakers to express?
-The vampire is an allegorically highly potent figure which is suspended between life and death and between animal and human existence.
+What do vampires represent in each of the works discussed?
+What hidden desires and anxieties do they allow authors and filmmakers to express?
+The vampire is an allegorically highly potent figure that is suspended between life and death and between animal and human existence.
 Vampires frequently serve as foils to discuss more contentious matters, in particular questions relating to sexuality, gender roles, class, immortality and the desire for everlasting youth, being an outsider, and addiction.

-This module appears in:
+This module appears in the following module collections.